Keep your mind sharp with mind-body exercise!

 Lately, there has been an explosion of researchers studying mind-body exercises.
 They are particularly interested in the health benefits and many are looking at the cognitive benefits of mind-body exercise because of the increase in dementia in the population.
 As of 2018, there were 1/2 a million people diagnosed with dementia in Canada (click here to learn more about dementia).
 Our health care system and families cannot cope with an aging population that is losing their minds.
 And our government needs to know what can be done to prevent, slow or reverse this trend.

-Now more mind-body studies have been funded and published.
+Recently, more mind-body studies have been funded and published.
 This allows researchers to look at many studies at once to determine if there really is any benefit to a mind-body practice.
 This is called a Review or a Meta-Analysis.
 I have read and reviewed “Effects of mind-body exercises on cognitive function in older adults: A Meta Analysis”, to inform this blog post.

 When you are interested in knowing if a research study results are valid, you need to look at more than one study.
 A review and a meta analysis does this.
 If you are interested in learning more about how research is done, and the difference between reviews and meta analysis click here.